 A way to interact in a more in-depth manner with your association members is by sending out personalized content that is relevant to them.
 This could include recommended courses, events, and job opportunities where relevance can be included through data capture.

-On top of this when communicating to members, try not to send out mass communications, instead, try to add a personal feel.
-For example, this can be done through adding members names to messages or sending out event communications such as happy birthday messages and rewards.
+On top of this when communicating with members, try not to send out mass communications, instead, try to add a personal feel.
+For example, this can be done by adding members' names to messages or sending out event communications such as happy birthday messages and rewards.

 This also is true for email campaigns.
-Using emails campaigns in combination with a CRM, will allow you to personalize each email using tags that personalize each email to the name, company, time zone, country, and more so that each recipient feels that they've been sent something that's hand-crafted.
-In reality is just a single copy that you drafted.
+Using email campaigns in combination with a CRM will allow you to personalize each email using tags that personalize each email to the name, company, time zone, country, and more so that each recipient feels that they've been sent something that's hand-crafted.
+In reality, is just a single copy that you drafted.

 If you find members are still experiencing pain points the association must find the root cause and address the issues.
 If the pain points can be solved, members will remain happy with their membership.
 This means they will continue to be part of the association.
 For example, a member may be worrying that the materials sent are irrelevant.
 In this circumstance, you can send them more personalized communications tailored to their interests.

-In practice, by using some of the strategies above to improve membership experience, it is possible to put your association in a much stronger position for membership renewal.
-It is important to keep both the organization's purpose and members interests at heart.
-By combining these you can create a foolproof system for top association membership experience.
+In practice, by using some of the strategies above to improve the membership experience, it is possible to put your association in a much stronger position for membership renewal.
+It is important to keep both the organization's purpose and members' interests at heart.
+By combining these you can create a foolproof system for a top association membership experience.

 Interested in learning more about leveraging digital tools to improve your member's experience?
 Book a Demo today and we'll show you how the Glue Up platform automates, personalizes, and eases the day-to-day engagement points for any given member.